 Current CS students may contact us via email.
 Please allow 3-5 business days for a response.

-General hours remain the same for our staff: Monday-Friday 9am-12pm and 1pm-4pm PST.
-We appreciate your patience and understanding as we work to serve our students during this time.
+Staff hours remain the same: Monday-Friday 9am-12pm and 1pm-4pm PST.
+We appreciate your patience and understanding.

 Located across from the Pacific Ocean in beautiful Santa Barbara, the Department of Computer Science at UC Santa Barbara offers innovative research and teaching programs leading to degrees of Bachelor of Science (BS), Master of Science (MS., and Doctor of Philosophy (PhD), including a five-year BS/MS program.
 The department also offers an undergraduate BS degree in the College of Create Studies at UCSB.
 Computer Science is part of the UCSB College of Engineering and shares the Computer Engineering program with the Department of Electrical and Computer Engineering.